xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 <div class="speaker b">
 This is great, except, what do I do with this?
 How do I get back to elements of the sequence?
-Or even better, to just to an element on a given position?
+Or even better, how do I get to an element at a given position?
 </div>

 <div class="speaker a">